cfwelch/compositional_demographic_embeddings/README.md

 9. Canada

 ### Preprocessing
 1. Put the speaker names for speakers of interest in `top_speakers`.
+If you would like to run `find_bots_in_list.py` at this point, you can and it will output the names of speakers in your file that are known bots.
+At this point you can manually remove them if you'd like.
+A script to remove them can be run at step 6.
 2. Run `get_ts_posts.py -p -d all` to get posts from this set of speakers from all years.
 3. Run `merge_ts_posts.py` to combine these files and output author_json files in all_posts.
 4. Run `preprocess_all_posts.py` to preprocess all_posts/author_json files.
 5. Run `sentence_tokenize.py` to run CoreNLP tokenizer on all posts.
+6. Run `rm_known_bots.py` to remove files in all_posts belonging to known bots.